🚨 A Shift That’s Easy to Miss Until It Isn’t

 Staten Island offers a more suburban alternative within New York City, with roughly 60% to 65% of residents identifying as White and about 20% as Hispanic or Latino.

-Higher homeownership rates and larger household sizes make it attractive to families seeking more space.
-For some, it provides a way to stay in the city while improving quality of life.
+Higher homeownership rates and larger household sizes make it attractive to families seeking more space while remaining in the city.
+For many, it provides a way to improve quality of life without fully leaving New York.

 🌎 Where People Are Going